| |

 Nearby Attractions and Alternatives

-• Wind Cave National Park: Just a short drive from the Badlands, this park offers spelunking adventures and surface hikes.
-Pets are allowed in the park but must be leashed.
+• Wind Cave National Park: Not far from the Badlands, this place is known for cave tours and surface hikes.
+Leashed pets are welcome in the park.

-• Buffalo Gap National Grassland: Adjacent to the Badlands, this is a great spot for wildlife viewing and immersing in the prairie ecosystem.
-Keep an eye out for pronghorn antelope!
+• Buffalo Gap National Grassland: Right next to the Badlands, this area is perfect if you want to spot wildlife or just soak in the prairie vibe.

 The Needles in Custer State Park